Main languages: Spanish (official) and French/Creole (Haitians).

 In January 2010, a new Constitution was approved in the Dominican Republic.
 Besides including severe provisions on a range of rights and freedoms, from abortion to gay marriage, it also developed additional barriers for its Domino-Haitian population to access citizenship.
 For the first time in the country, the Constitution denied the automatic acquisition of Dominican nationality to children of irregular migrants.
 While since then, amid widespread international condemnation, there have been some steps forward – for example, in October 2011 the Central Electoral Board began reissuing birth certificates – in other areas authorities continued to push large numbers of Dominico-Haitians into statelessness.
 The Dominican Constitutional Court’s judgment TC/0168/13, issued in September 2013, retroactively deprived hundreds of thousands of Dominicans of Haitian descent of their Dominican nationality (covering the period 1929 to 2010), leaving them without citizenship.

 The Dominican Republic’s National Congress consists of the 32-member Senate and the 183-member Chamber of Deputies.
 Members of both chambers serve four-year terms.
 President Danilo Medina Sanchez was re-elected in May 2016.
-He first came to power in August 2012, succeeding three-term president Leonel Fernandez Reyna.
-A constitutional change in 2015 allowed Medina to seek reelection.
+He first came to power in August 2012, succeeding three-term President Leonel Fernandez Reyna.
+A constitutional change in 2015 allowed Medina to seek re-election.
+The current President is Luis Rodolfo Abinader Corona, who was elected in 2020.

 The right to nationality is guaranteed in numerous human rights instruments, including the Universal Declaration of Human Rights (Article 15), the UN Convention on the Rights of the Child (Article 7), and the American Convention on Human Rights (Article 20).
 While states can regulate the acquisition and retention of nationality, they must respect fundamental human rights norms in doing so.
 With regard to the Dominican Republic, the Inter-American Court of Human Rights in the case of Expelled Dominicans and Haitians v.
 Dominican Republic, explained that, when regulating the granting of nationality, states must avoid rendering persons stateless, and they must not discriminate in the enjoyment of the right to nationality.